SEO / Social Media

 Here is LinkedIn’s Help article on using OG tags on their platform.

-Twitter’s own documentation says Summary Card image sizes for tweets should be an aspect ratio of 1:1 for smaller images (square), or 2:1 for large images.
+Twitter’s own documentation says Summary Card image sizes for tweets should be an aspect ratio of 1:1 (square) and that images will be cropped to a square on all platforms.

 Here is Twitter’s documentation about their requirements.